gstanden/scst-3.x-debian/README.md

 ### Begin GLS 2017-07-23 Update ###

-NOTE:  The issues are RESOLVED and this SHOULD WORK for creating SCST DKMS Packages on Debian-based systemd-enabled Linuxes.
+NOTE:  The issues are RESOLVED and this now SHOULD WORK

+for creating SCST DKMS Packages on Debian-based systemd-enabled Linuxes.

 I apologize for the delays getting the issues resolved.